raphey/numpy-cnn/README.md

 - Dropout and L2 regularization
 - Convolutional layer without any regularization or padding

-The best accuracy I've gotten so far is 98.3%, using two hidden layers and dropout.
+The best accuracy I've gotten so far is 98.7%, using two convolutional layers and a fully connected layer with dropout.
 The goal is to get something over 99%.

 This was influenced by [Michael Nielsen's amazing eBook](http://neuralnetworksanddeeplearning.com/), and I also found [this explanation of CNN backprop](https://wiseodd.github.io/techblog/2016/07/16/convnet-conv-layer/) really helpful.

 ### To-do

-- Add dropout (and lambda?) to convolution layer
+- Add lambda to convolution layer?
 - Add same padding option to convolution layer
 - Use flexible parameters to make CNN, vs hardcoded layers
 - Train an MNIST classifier to above 99%